Dr J Sayir

 Timing and Structure

-The main pre-requisite is a good background in probability.
-3F1 recommended; 3F4 useful but not essential
+The main pre-requisite is a good background in probability and information theory.
+3F1, 3F4 and 3F7 useful.

 The aims of the course are to:

-- To give students an understanding of the challenges inherent in wireless communcation, and the tools to design modulation schemes that address these challenges
+- Give students an understanding of the challenges inherent in wireless communcation, and the tools to design modulation schemes that address these challenges

 As specific objectives, by the end of the course students should be able to: